thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 ## On the use of porous constitutive equations with `Cast3M` {#sec:mfront:porous_plasticity:castem}

 The staggered approach improves robustness of the numerical integration of the porous constitutive equations, especially if sub-stepping is allowed.
 However, integration may still fail due to too severe input parameters.
-As integration failure is not handled in the finite element code `Cast3M`, additional stategies are required at the structural scale to avoid such problems.
-An efficient stategy is to adjust the time-step based on the maximal increase of porosity such as:
+As integration failure is not handled in the finite element code `Cast3M`, additional strategies are required at the structural scale to avoid such problems.
+An efficient strategy is to adjust the time-step based on the maximal increase of porosity such as:
 \[
 \Delta t_{i+1} = \min{\left(   \frac{\Delta f_{max}}{\Delta f_{i}} \Delta t_i , \Delta t_{ref} \right)}
 \]